-PREVENT people being drawn into extremism by identifying vulnerable people who might be at risk from radicalisation and ensure they are given appropriate support.
+- PREVENT people being drawn into violent extremism by identifying vulnerable people who might be at risk from radicalisation and ensure they are given appropriate support.

-Respond to the ideological challenge of extremism and counteract messages of hate and negativity from those who promote it.
+- Respond to the ideological challenge of violent extremism and counteract messages of hate and negativity from those who promote it.